 With the multiplication of marketing channels in the e-commerce market, feed managers must have the structural capacity and sufficient technical load to be able to index hundreds of billions of products each year.
 If you have a product catalogue with thousands or even millions of products, make sure that the feed aggregator is able to process your product data streams to quickly distribute them to the channels of your choice.

 Feed managers also allow you to enrich your product feeds regularly, beyond the simple import and export of your data.
 Throughout your activity within the platform, you can use a number of features to enrich your catalogue, such as automatic rules allowing you to perform a number of actions such as enriching your product sheets, adjusting your stock, adapting your feed to the specificities of channels, among many others!

 Notably, you can exclude products that have a high return rate from the Amazon marketplace, set up retargeting campaigns on specific items that are cheaper than your competitors or even increase your CPCs on products that generate a high margin.

 In addition to the “price” that will allow you to develop your business according to your financial resources, it is important to consider the complexity of your feed and your needs before choosing your aggregator.

 To do this, the business model of a feed integrator must be clear, flexible and stable over time to allow you to plan your business with confidence and launch into new channels easily and unlimitedly.
-Be aware that a commission-based model is particularly attractive, because it means that the feed management tool only profits if you are successful.
+A commission-based model is particularly attractive, because it means that the feed management tool only profits if you are successful.
 So the tool has every reason to increase your sales as much as possible.

 When merchants decide to sell their products outside their online store, it is important to offer them as many alternatives as possible.
 Some aggregators still have a limited offer, preventing merchants from diversifying their activity and therefore spreading risks.
 Before selecting your aggregator, find out how many channels you will have at your disposal to see if it meets your expectations.